michael-sumner/go-make-things/content/articles/2020/2020-04-08-i-actually-feel-like-i-understand-what-im-coding.md

 ## A new session starts in May

 If you're interested in the [Vanilla JS Academy](https://vanillajsacademy.com), a new session starts on May 11.

-Registration opens up next Wednesday.
+Registration opens up next Wednesday, but if you sign up for updates on the site (or subscribe to my newsletter), you'll get access to an insider-only early registration and exclusive discounts.